saifkhan-m/ParaSum/README.md

 [CNN/DM and XSum](https://drive.google.com/file/d/1kYA384UEAQkvmZ-yWZAfxw7htCbCwFzC)

+## Important files
+- [`src/preprocess.py`](https://github.com/saifkhan-m/ParaSum/blob/master/src/preprocess.py "`src\preprocess.py`")- This file takes in the arguments, parses them, and then start the preprocessing steps mentioned below.
+- [`src/train.py`](https://github.com/saifkhan-m/ParaSum/blob/master/src/train.py "`src/train.py`")- file to start the training of the model using preprocessed data.
+- [`src/train_abstractive.py`](https://github.com/saifkhan-m/ParaSum/blob/master/src/train_abstractive.py)- code to train an abstractive model.
+The file is called from the `src/train.py`.
+- [`/src/train_extractive.py`](https://github.com/saifkhan-m/ParaSum/blob/master/src/train_extractive.py)- code to train an extractive model.
+The file is called from the `src/train.py`.
+- [`src/models/loss.py`](https://github.com/saifkhan-m/ParaSum/blob/master/src/models/loss.py)- contains the information about the loss functions during training and prediction.
+Different loss functions for training and prediction.
+- [`src/models/trainer.py`](https://github.com/saifkhan-m/ParaSum/blob/master/src/models/trainer.py)-  The training schedule is built in this file.
+Can change hyperparameters and training routine in this file.
+- [`src/models/model_builder.py`](https://github.com/saifkhan-m/ParaSum/blob/master/src/models/model_builder.py)-  Check this file to get architectural information for different models.
+The models are designed in this file for both extractive and abstractive setups.
+- [`src/prepro/data_builder.py`](https://github.com/saifkhan-m/ParaSum/blob/master/src/prepro/data_builder.py)- Main file for all the data preprocessing from tokenisation to generating training, testa and evaluation files.
+- [`src/models/predictor.py`](https://github.com/saifkhan-m/ParaSum/blob/master/src/models/predictor.py)- file to predict a summary of an article.
+Load the model and uses Beam search to create a summary.

 ## Data Preparation For CNN/Dailymail

 #### Step 1 Download Stories
 Download and unzip the `stories` directories from [here](http://cs.nyu.edu/~kcho/DMQA/) for both CNN and Daily Mail.
 Put all  `.story` files in one directory (e.g. `../raw_stories`)

 ####  Step 2.
-Format to Simpler Json Files
+Format to Simpler JSON Files
  The paragraphs are split based on a delimiter.
-Currently `\n\n` is used as the delimiter to split the paragraphs present in the `.story` file.
+Currently, `\n\n` is used as the delimiter to split the paragraphs present in the `.story` file.
 The delimiter can be changed in [this](https://github.com/saifkhan-m/ParaSum/blob/dd9552ad23382d7ffcfddfd03cad9bf39afb0c72/src/prepro/data_builder.py#L61) line of code.
 ```
 python preprocess.py -mode format_to_paras -raw_path RAW_PATH -save_path JSON_PATH -n_cpus 1 -use_bert_basic_tokenizer false -map_path MAP_PATH
 ```